nihn/docker-carbon-relay/README.md

 ```

 ## Configuration ##
-You can configure `DESTINATIONS` via environment variable with same names.
+You can configure `DESTINATIONS` and `USE_WHITELIST` via environment variables
+with same names.
 If you need some not standard configuration copy your own carbon-cache config:

 ```